AI Adoption Framework for Infrastructure

 This framework can be used as:

-• Infrastructure Maturity Checklist for technical teams
+• Infrastructure maturity checklist for technical teams

-• Onboarding guide for new infrastructure team members
+• Onboarding guide for new infrastructure engineers

-Direct Benefit: Transforms AI from an “experimental concept” into an operational, scalable, and governed practice.
+Direct benefit: Transforms AI from an experimental concept into an operational, scalable, and governed practice.

 Chapter conclusion